LogoLogo

 Performance data and live probes

-With the Hello, World! example now working successfully, let’s give you a glimpse under the hood of the X Engine.
+With the Hello, World! example now working successfully, let’s give you a glimpse under the hood of the X Agent.

-Go back to the console and click Get performance data in the X Engine server portal window you have open.
+Go back to the console and click Get performance data in the X Agent server portal window you have open.

 On the next window click View Rules Performance